Skip to content

 Why cloud

-There are 5 main advantages to AWS:
+There are 5 main advantages to cloud infrastructure as AWS:

 • Innovation: Focus on business apps, not IT infrastructure and data centers.

 • Global Footprint: Extensible, reliable, and secure on global cloud infrastructure.
-Reach in a minutes.
+Reach in a minute.

 Notes